DezziDez/Thread-the-TTRPG/src/site/notes/Core Rules/Chapter 6 ~ Areas and Maps/Ranges.md

 ## Away, Rank 6
 Away is any distance that is greater than 160 steps.

-# Out of Step
+# In Step
-Out of Step is when a [[Core Rules/Chapter 2 ~ Foundations/Characters\|Character]] or Object is 1-2 steps outside of a certain Range.
+In Step is when a [[Core Rules/Chapter 2 ~ Foundations/Characters\|Character]] or Object is 1-2 steps outside of a certain Range.
 Such as a Character being 1-2 steps away from being close.
+This primarily is used to know that a Character making a [[Core Rules/Chapter 5 ~ Events and Actions/Actions/Actions#Quick Step\|Quick Step]] can get within range of the target.

-Some [[Draft 2/Chapter 8 ~ Skills and Flaws/Skills\|Skills]] may bridge this gap and allow Characters to target other Characters or Objects that are Out of Step.
+Some [[Draft 2/Chapter 8 ~ Skills and Flaws/Skills\|Skills]] may bridge this gap and allow Characters to target other Characters or Objects that are In Step.